mdgriffith/elm-optimize-level-2/README.md

 That being said, there are a few areas that might be opportunities for contribution.

-**First and formost** is to try `elm-optimize` on any current Elm project you have.
+1. Try `elm-optimize` on any current Elm project you have!

    We'd love to hear your results whether they be success, no effect, or caused a regression.

    If your project saw an explicit improvement or performance regression, [leave a comment on this issue](https://github.com/mdgriffith/elm-optimize/issues/15).

    For more serious issues, feel free to file a separate issue.

-**Secondly**, if you believe there are public benchmarks that we could track that are _not essentially covered_ by our current benchmarks, let us know!
+2. Are there more interesting benchmarks we could track?

    We want the benchmarking suite to be as comprehensive as possible, though we have to weigh that against having a million benchmarks that essentially test the same thing.

-**Thirdly**, if you believe there are additional JS transformations that would be interesting to explore, or would like to try improving existing transformations in some way, get in touch!
+3) Know of an interesting transformation to try out?

+   Let us know!
+Either open an issue, or make a PR adding it to [notes/transformations.md](notes/transformations.md).

+4. Know of an article, paper, or project we might be interested in?

+   Let us know!
+We're keeping a list of relevant resources in [notes/resources.md](notes/resources.md)